TERREMEMBER/znbase/docs/content/v1.3/quick-start/docker/install.md

 **NOTE:**
 The Docker option to run local clusters is recommended only for advanced Docker users.
-This is because running stateful apps like YugabyteDB in Docker is more complex and error-prone than the more common stateless app use cases.
+This is because running stateful apps like ZNbaseDB in Docker is more complex and error-prone than the more common stateless app use cases.

 ## Prerequisites